bogen85/das-py-chat-gpt/README.md

 Having issue with it not reading `~/.config/qt6ct/qt6ct.conf` (if it is supposed to read it at all?)

 Or how to have it read and apply it.
 I use Xfce4.

 Hence the theme being applied and the font setting.

+I got `export QT_QPA_PLATFORMTHEME=qt6ct` to work with free pascal and libqt6pas (setting it before running and inside the application before `qt` calls) and it works, and global and user styling/theming is used.
+I did not get that to work using qt6 with python.

 Some parts of the UI are resizable, but no changes are saved as I've not dug into that yet.